sagemath/trac_to_gh/Issue 5988.md

 # Issue 5988: notebook feature request -- make it so non-logged in users are redirected to login page

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5988

 Original creator: was